Objectivitix/Objectivitix/README.md

 - 👋 Hey, I’m @Objectivitix!
-- 👀 Programming is very poggers
+- 👀 I'm fascinated by all things science and technology
-- 🌱 Currently exploring: web development
+- 🌱 Currently exploring: AI & Quantum Computing
 - 📫 You can reach me by my Discord: objx#9891
-- *~~Expert in the field of messing up Git~~*

 <!---
 Objectivitix/Objectivitix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.